rgreenblatt/cs1690_handout/Extra-Assignments.md

 Depends on signals, graphical display driver with higher resolution than
 $80 \times 25$, mouse driver, etc. You’ll also need a pseudo-terminal subsystem, which will be a huge pain.

-### 64-bit support

-This isn’t even useful because the Weenix kernel has no way of allowing a process to address more than 1GB of memory as it is.
-(Think about how paging works and you will figure out why.)If you want it to be able to support large amounts of memory, be prepared to rewrite all of the paging code, all of the assembly, and probably a lot of other random stuff.

-### Kernel preemption

-Would require totally redesigning the Weenix kernel to make it threadsafe.
-If this seems reasonable, you are misunderstanding something.
-Userspace preemption is similar and doesn’t require a full rewrite of Weenix.
-Also note that most production kernels don’t even support this (because even after you get it working, it’s an absolute nightmare to maintain, and it typically adds very little value).